sjkp/Microsoft-teams-docs/teams/setup.md

 * Office 365 Education
 * Office 365 Developer

-If you don't currently have an Office 365 for business account, you can sign up for [an Office 365 Developer subscription](https://aka.ms/devprogramsignup).
+If you don't currently have an Office 365 for business account, you can sign up for [an Office 365 Developer subscription](https://aka.ms/devprogramsignup) for no charge for one year.

 ## Turn on Microsoft Teams for your organization